openmls/openmls/book/src/user_manual/create_key_package.md

 ## Creating `KeyPackageBundle`s

-You need to choose a few parameters when creating `KeyPackageBundle`s:
+A few parameters need to be determined in order to generate a `KeyPackageBundle`:

 - `ciphersuites: &[CiphersuiteName]`: A list of ciphersuites supported by the client.
-- `extensions: Vec<Extensions>`: A list of supported extensions.
+- `extensions: Vec<Extensions>`: A list of extensions supported by the client.

-The client must specify at least one ciphersuite per KeyPackage and not advertise ciphersuites it does not support.
+The client must specify at least one ciphersuite per KeyPackage and it must not advertise ciphersuites it does not support.

-You should specify all extensions they support.
+The client should advertise all extensions it supports.
 See the documentation of extensions for more details.

-Here's how you can generate a `KeyPackageBundle`:
+A `KeyPackageBundle` can be generated through the `KeyPackage::builder()`:

 ```rust
 // The following needs to be pre-defined: